On polynomial inequalities for cone-volumes of polytopes: Introduction

 Our general polynomial description reduces to Stancus representation in the planar case.
 We will also present a bound on the degree of the polynomials in the general case (see Corollary \ref{cor:degree}).

 The paper is organized as follows.
 In Section 2 we will define $P_{scc}(U)$, give a proof of Proposition \ref{prop:main}, show the relation to matroid polytopes, study certain basic properties of the two sets $P_\scc(U)$ and $C_\cv(U)$, and also provide a few examples.
-In particular, we will also show that $C_\cv(U)$ is path-connected (see Proposition \ref{prop:pathconnected}) and that in this general setting we have $C_\cv(U)=P_\scc(U)$ if and only if $m=2n$ and $U=U^s$ (Theorem \ref{thm:equality}), i.e., $P(U,b)$ is a parallelepiped.
+In particular, we will also show that $C_\cv(U)$ is path-connected (see Proposition \ref{prop:pathconnected}) and we will provide the proof of Theorem \ref{thm:equality}.
 The proof of Theorem \ref{thm:main} is given in Section 3 where we will also present some necessary background on semialgebraic sets.
 Section 4 deals with the 2-dimensional case, and in Section 5 we wil briefly discuss the non-uniqueness of cone-volume vectors.